By Marcia Hinds – Ryan’s Mom

 2. There is no magic bullet or instant fix.
 I know, because I searched everywhere for it.
 We want our kids better right away (maybe before lunch), but it doesn’t work that way.
 Our fears and desperation make us sitting ducks for the snake-oil salesmen trying to sell us the “cure of the week” for autism.
 If it sounds too good to be true, it probably is.

 3. Autism is medical and treatable!
 That’s the good news.
 An autism diagnosis no longer has to mean “Game Over.”
-The bad news is that most physicians don’t know it is treatable.
-It is very difficult to find a doctor who knows what to do.
-Your pediatrician may not know what you are talking about when you ask.
-Autism is complicated and sometimes it takes more than one doctor to address the multiple medical issues your child suffers from.
+The bad news is that most physicians don’t know this and finding the right doctor to help us still remains one of our biggest challenges.
+Your pediatrician may not know what you are talking about when you ask about medical treatment for autism.
+And what makes this harder is that autism is complicated.
+Sometimes it takes more than one doctor to address the multiple medical issues your child may have.

 4. The medical treatment only makes it possible for our children to learn.
 Our children still need an intensive rehab program.
 That’s why there are programs like Applied Behavior Analysis (ABA), Floortime, Son-Rise, or RDI, Pivotal Response Treatment (PRT) and more.
 They all work if you keep at it!
 We used our own version of ABA with a little RDI and Son-rise thrown in.